Type above and press Enter to search. Press Esc to cancel.

 To start offering buy now, pay later, retailers need:

-As long as the eCommerce platform and BNPL integration work together, retailers are good to go.
+As long as the ecommerce platform and BNPL integration work together, retailers are good to go.
 They only need to sign a deal with their chosen BNPL service provider and install the integration according to their platform’s instructions.

 Lightspeed eCom retailers, for example, can integrate BNPL into their store by heading to the Lightspeed eCom app store and hitting install on the service provider they’ve signed up with, such as: